Cardiovascular System Heart Vector

 37. What is stenosis?

-A pathologic narrowing or constriction of a valve outlet which causes increased pressure in the proximal chamber and vessels.
+Stenosis is the abnormal narrowing or constriction of a valve outlet, leading to increased pressure in the proximal chamber or vessels.

 38. What are the thesbesian veins?

-They empty directly into all the heart chambers — any blood coming through these veins that enter the left atrium or ventricle mixes with arterial blood coming from the lungs.
+The thesbesian veins are small veins that drain directly into all chambers of the heart.
+Any blood entering the left atrium or ventricle through these veins mixes with oxygenated blood from the lungs.

 39. What is the valve between the right atrium and ventricle?